-To create an event type for the add-on, edit the
+To create an event type for the technology add-on, edit the

 default/eventtypes.conf file in the add-on directory.
 Give the event type a name that corresponds to the name and vendor of the data source, such as

 cisco:asa.
-When you create an event type, you create a field that can be tagged according to the CIM.
+Creating an event type actually creates a new field, which can be tagged according to the Common Information Model.

-When you create the event type, create the tags (for example "authentication", "network", "communicate", and so on) that are used to group events into categories.
+Once the event type is created, you then create tags (for example "authentication", "network", "communicate", and so on) that are used to group events into categorizations.
 To create the necessary tags, edit the

 tags.conf file in the